TheOdinProject/curriculum/react/class_components/component_lifecycle_methods.md

 ### Render
 The render function is the most used lifecycle method, and one that you've come across in the last class components lesson.
 It is the only required lifecycle method in a class component.
 It runs on mount and update of a component.
 Render should be pure, meaning it doesn't modify component state, returns the same thing each time it's called (given the same inputs), and doesn't directly interact with the browser.

+### ComponentDidMount

+This method is run after the component is mounted (inserted in the DOM tree).
+You should make any calls to fetch data that is needed for the component here.
+It is also a good place to do anything that is reliant on the component, such as drawing on a canvas element that you just rendered.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">